Noshaid/Learn-Javascrpit/README.md

 ```
-//You have to find indices of two such elements so that after adding sum is equal to target
+//You have to find indexes of two such elements so that after adding sum is equal to target
 //input = [2,5,8,7]
 //target = 9
 //output = 0,3